plone/Installers-UnifiedInstaller/README.txt

   The specified Python will need to have been built with support for libz and libjpeg and include the Python Imaging Library.

+--build-python
+  If you do not have a suitable Python available, the installer will build one for you if you set this option.
+Requires Internet access to download Python source.

 --password=InstancePassword
   If not specified, a random password will be generated.